-The American Institute of Certified Public Accountants (AICPA) recently enacted updated attestation standards for SOC 1 and 2.
-As of May 1, 2017, all service organizations who wish to certify as maintaining security measures compliant with these protocols must pass Statement on Standards for Attestation Engagements (SSAE) No. 18, otherwise known as SSAE 18, rather than the previous standard, SSAE 16.
+In 2017, the American Institute of Certified Public Accountants (AICPA)enacted updated attestation standards for SOC 1 and 2.
+All service organizations who wish to certify as maintaining security measures compliant with these protocols must pass Statement on Standards for Attestation Engagements (SSAE) No. 18, otherwise known as SSAE 18, rather than the previous standard, SSAE 16.

 The new standards are meant to converge the varying degrees of compliance standards that previously existed and bring all U.S. standards up to international standards of compliance.
 New requirements by these regulations include regular risk assessment and detailed reporting of the security practices of third-party services used by a company.

 |SSAE 16||SSAE 18||SOC I||SOC II|

 |Previous protocol did not address company risk assessment or consider security of third-party services used by a company||New protocol requires regular risk assessment and detailed reporting of security practices by third-party services used by a company||Review of company documentation; verifies documentation of security protocols||Review of company security systems in place; physical on-site review of security protocols|